 Meanwhile, she wasn’t doing so great.
 After the suffering had ended, emptiness had crept in.
 She yearned for company.
 She made herself an easy target.
 She started substituting the fleeting highs of coital pleasure for the compassion of love.
 It cost her her job.
 She was on the highway to destruction.

 It was fate that she met him at a dinner one day.
 Seeming awkwardness.
 You know how they say you can’t really describe how you fall in love with someone.
 Like, how it just happens.
 It’s just you and your raw gut feeling of incredible attraction, and the other person.
 Something along the lines of this happened.
 It was evident in her eyes, if only for a split second.
 A slight gasp.
 A mild widening of the pupils.
 But he, on the other hand, is terrified.
 Terrified of what he’s feeling towards this woman he’d just met.
 Terrified whether his love for his wife was true.
 Terrified of the consequences this encounter might bring about.
 But in the end, all they had to do was hold on.
 Because that’s what it took to find happiness once more.

 To live inside your head, what a terrific boon that would be

 To live inside your head, where the grass is always green

-To live inside your head, just a slight manipulation would that involve
+To live inside your head, just a slight manipulation it would involve

-To live inside your head, where the heart is content and troubles unheard of
+To live inside your head, where the heart is content and troubles not heard of

 To live inside your head, where you are king and get to control everything